 on the survival set of $N^{(n)}$, which has positive probability.
-Three matters remain: starting types different from $\sigma$; dealing with generations that are not a multiple of $r$; and showing the result holds almost surely on the survival set of the whole process and not just some embedded one.
+Three matters remain: allowing initial types different from $\sigma$; dealing with generations that are not a multiple of $r$; and showing the result holds almost surely on the survival set of the whole process and not just that of some embedded one.
 The argument for dealing with all three is standard, and the idea is not complicated.
-It is run the process to some large generation, allow each type $\sigma$ then present to initiate its own $N^{(n)}$, and then use any that survives to provide a suitable lower bound.
-Here is a slightly more careful version.
+It is to run the process to some large generation, allow each type $\sigma$ then present to initiate its own $N^{(n)}$, and then use any that survives to provide a suitable lower bound.
+Here is a more careful version.